Jefiozie/nx-jefiozie/articles/angular-builders.md

 6. Add "builders": "builders.json" to your package.json
 7. Add an “index.ts” file

+Our project structure is complete ([see a full example][repo])!
+Now we are going to create the `Builder`, in our next article we will address how you can use/connect your custom builder with the Angular CLI.
-Our project structure is complete, now we need to make the `Builder`.
-The Angular CLI team has provided an easy way to connect our custom builder so that it can be executed with the Angular CLI.
+The Angular CLI team has provided an easy way to set up our custom builder so that it can be executed with the Angular CLI.
 We need to import the `createBuilder` function.
 The `createBuilder` function is hooking up the task-based system from within the Angular CLI and lets you use your custom builder.

 ```ts
 import { createBuilder, BuilderContext, BuilderOutput } from '@angular-devkit/architect'